TomSpencerLondon/coder-craftsman/src/pages/2020-04-21-post-twenty-six/index.md

 1. **The Strategy Pattern** - Defines a family of algorithms, encapsulates them and makes them interchangeable.
 2. **Observer Pattern** - A one-to-many dependency where a change in one object results in automatic notification and change in the other objects.
 4. **Decorator Pattern** which attaches additional responsibilities to an object dynamically.
-5. **Factory**
+5. **Factory Pattern** which defines an interface for creating an object, letting subclasses decide which class to instantiate.
-6. **Singleton** - Ensures a class has only a single instance and provides a global point of access to it.
+6. **Singleton Pattern** - Ensures a class has only a single instance and provides a global point of access to it.
-7. **Command** - Encapsulates a command request as an object.
+7. **Command Pattern** - Encapsulates a command request as an object.
-8. **Adapter and facade** - Converts the interface of a class into another interface, thereby matching interfaces of different classes.
+8. **Adapter and Facade Pattern** - Converts the interface of a class into another interface, thereby matching interfaces of different classes.
-9. **Iterator pattern** - Provides a way to access the elements of a collection of objects sequentially without exposing its underlying representation.
+9. **Iterator Pattern** - Provides a way to access the elements of a collection of objects sequentially without exposing its underlying representation.

 ## The Strategy Pattern